Medicare in Hawaii

 Medicare statistics in Hawaii

-- Hawaii had a total of 242,552 Medicare beneficiaries (Part A or Part B).
+- Hawaii had a total of 262,864 Medicare beneficiaries (Part A or Part B), Medicare Advantage and other health plans.

-- CMS reported that all Hawaiians who were enrolled in Medicare Prescription Drug Plans in 2015 could get lower-priced plans in 2016.
+- CMS reported that 79% of Hawaiians who were enrolled in Medicare Prescription Drug Plans in 2017 could get lower premium plans in 2018.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.